On this page

 Outbreak measures for invasive pneumococcal disease

-In the very rare situation of an outbreak in an institution or other closed population groups, immunisation could be considered if the implicated serotype is contained in the 13vPCV and/or 23vPPV.
+In the very rare situation of an outbreak in an institution or other closed population groups, immunisation could be considered if the implicated serotype is contained in one of the available vaccines.